mac-cain13/R.swift/README.md

 Image | `R.[xcassetsFolderName].[imageName]`   | `UIImage(named: "settings-icon")` | `R.images.settingsIcon`
 Segue | `R.[storyboardName].[segueIdentifier]` | `"openSettingsSegue"`             | `R.main.openSettingsSegue`

+Validate usage of images in Storyboards with `R.validateStoryboardImages()` or to validate a specific storyboard use `R.[storyboardName].validateStoryboardImages()`.
+Please note that this will crash your app when an image used in a storyboard is not found, so it is advised to put this check into a `#ifdef DEBUG` block.

 ## Installation

 1. [Download](https://github.com/mac-cain13/R.swift/releases) a R.swift release, unzip it and put it into your source root directory